knowrob/knowrob/README.md

 ## Using Knowrob

+### Provided interfaces

 Once knowrob is launched, it provides four actions to ask queries:
 - askone
 - askincremental
 - askall
 - tell

+### Interface libraries

+We provide both a C++ and Python library for you to include in your own project.
+They implement the action client interface to access knowrob data.

 ## END NEW